 LEAPS (Long-Term Equity Anticipation Security) are options for terms that are longer than those of the most common options on equities and indices.
-There are around 2,500 equities and 20 indices that make LEAPS available in two forms: calls and puts.
+Around 2,500 equities and 20 indices make LEAPS available in two forms: calls and puts.

-- LEAPS are options with extended expiration periods (up to about two years) on many equities and indices.
+LEAPS are options with extended expiration periods (up to two years) on many equities and indices.

 Traditional options typically come with three expiration cycles: